postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 The approval process enables an API Network Manager to control the process of adding elements to their team's Private API Network.

 > You must have either [the Super Admin role or the API Network Manager role](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles) to turn on the approval process.

+To turn on the approval process workflow, do the following:

 1. In the Postman header, select **Team** > **Team Settings**.
 1. Select **Private API Network**.